Who We Are

 The International Solidarity Movement (ISM) is a Palestinian-led movement committed to resisting the long-entrenched and systematic oppression and dispossession of the Palestinian population, using non-violent, direct-action methods and principles.
 Founded in August 2001, ISM aims to support and strengthen the Palestinian popular resistance by being immediately alongside Palestinians in olive groves, on school runs, at demonstrations, within villages being attacked, by houses being demolished or where Palestinians are subject to consistent harassment or attacks from soldiers and settlers as well as numerous other situations.

-All ISM volunteers must agree to work within the three guiding principles that the movement was founded upon, of being:
+All ISM volunteers must agree to work within the four guiding principles that the movement was founded upon, of being:

 - Palestinian-led in our overall directive;

 - Non-violent in our actions that affect others;

 - Consensus based in our decision making;

 - Anti-oppression in all aspects of our work.